wp-plugins/tabby-responsive-tabs/readme.txt

 yoursite.com/?page_id=1&target=phone-numbers
 `

+= How can I use the Target Parameter on a link on the same page as the tabgroup without the page reloading? =

+This is not possible with the target parameter, however this can be achieved by using the optional [Tabby Link to Tab plugin](http://cubecolour.co.uk/downloads/tabby-link-to-tab/ "Tabby Link to Tab plugin")

 = How will the tabs print? =

-Starting with version 1.2, basic print styles are included in a print media query at the end of the plugin stylesheet.
+Basic print styles are included in a print media query at the end of the plugin stylesheet (from version 1.2).
 This is designed to print the tab titles and content in series.
 If you are using custom styles for your tabs, you can copy these print styles to the end of your custom styles and customise them.

 = Are there any other free cubecolour plugins? =